dlang-community/D-YAML/README.rst

 * All tags (data types) described at http://yaml.org/type/ are supported, with the exception of ``tag:yaml.org,2002:yaml``, which is used to represent YAML code in YAML.
+* Remembers YAML style information between loading and dumping if possible.
 * There is no support for recursive data structures.
   There are no plans to implement this at the moment.